marcelkottmann/jats/generate-typescript-maven-plugin/README.md

 generator is that the component types of generic classes can't be extracted from compiled java-classes (because of type erasure).

+The result of the generator is one typescript file for every source- or class-file input and a <b>project.ts</b> file which references all generated sources and brings them in the right order for the typescript converter.
+Use this single project.ts for reference include in your typescript project.

 usage:
 add following snippet to the build-plugins section of your pom.xml